gravitational/workshop/gravity101.md

 Note that many of these parameters can be tweaked via the manifest’s feature called “node profiles”, see documentation for examples.

+The preflight checks can be run as a standalone with the `run_preflight_checks` helper script in the installer directory.

 Once the checks have passed, the installer proceeds to generating various configuration packages for the future cluster nodes:

 ```
+Tue Mar  2 19:47:06 UTC Executing "/configure" locally
+Tue Mar  2 19:47:06 UTC Configuring cluster packages
-Wed May 22 20:44:47 UTC Configure packages for all nodes
+Tue Mar  2 19:47:07 UTC Configure packages for all nodes
 ```

 This process is not of much interest as it mostly generates configuration for various system services that will be installed later, however there’s one thing worth mentioning - cluster secrets are also generated at this stage.